elastic/integrations/docs/developer_workflow_design_build_test_integration.md

 # Developer workflow: build and test the integration

+## Directory layout for tests

+The `_dev` folder is an extension to [the standard package spec](https://github.com/elastic/package-spec), which has been created for development purposes.
+Currently, there are two _dev directories:

+1. **Package** level (https://github.com/elastic/package-spec/tree/master/versions/1/_dev) - it contains resources to "build" docs content and "deploy" services for system tests.
+1. **Data-stream** level (https://github.com/elastic/package-spec/tree/master/versions/1/data_stream/_dev) - it contains "test" definitions for pipeline and system tests.

 ## Prerequisites

 * `elastic-package` (builder tool) installed - follow the [Getting Started Guide](https://github.com/elastic/elastic-package#getting-started) guide to install the tool.